 MindTouch automatically manages redirects when you move a page to ensure that anyone who has access to a page's old URL will automatically be redirected to the new location.

 When moving a page that contains more than 10 sub-pages, we strongly recommend allowing the system approximately 5-10 minutes to fully process the move before modifying the recently moved page or any of its sub-pages.
 While the user interface may report that the single page has been fully moved, please note that the system may still be processing related sub-pages.
-Allowing the system this additional time will help ensure automatic redirect management is successful while retaining the integrity of your links.
+Allowing the system this additional processing time helps ensure that automatic redirect management is successful while retaining the integrity of your links.
 In addition, it can take over an hour for the search index to update and reflect the change in path.